 1. Ramp up 401(k) savings

 Ideally, you’ll want to make the maximum annual contribution limits into an employer-sponsored fund, such as a 401(k).
 For 2017, that’s $18,000.
 As you move up the career ladder, put raises into your retirement savings, don’t spend them.
-If you can’t afford to stash all of your pay increases into retirement funds, gradually increase contributions over time, says Dee Lee, a Certified Financial Planner and author of “Women & Money.”
+If you can’t afford to stash all of your pay increases into retirement funds, gradually increase contributions over time, says Dee Lee, CFP professional and author of “Women & Money.”

 “Let’s say you’ve got 3 percent in your 401(k) to qualify for the company match.
 Add a bit more.
 Then maybe add another percent of your salary a few months later, so eventually you’re saving 10 to 15 percent of your income,” says Lee.
 “You won’t miss the money if you increase saving slowly.”